 6. Environmental orientation aids.
 Soft night lighting in key areas, familiar objects in eyeline, and a large-display clock with date can reduce nighttime disorientation.

 7. Ensuring every night call is answered.
 This is the single change that helps most families most immediately.
-KindredMind answers in your cloned voice at any hour, knowing exactly what your parent needs to hear.
+KindredMind answers in your voice at any hour, knowing exactly what your parent needs to hear.
 You do not have to be awake.
 The anxiety resolves.
 The next call comes later, or not at all.

 When night calling signals something else